Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 264.  ### Question264
-When is a system's architecture decided?
+When is a System's Architecture decided?

 - [ ] In the beginning of the project, during Sprint 0.
 - [ ] It is designed along with the vision, before the first Sprint.